badlydrawnrob/python-playground/building-with-fast-api/README.md

 ## Chapters

 > The tags relate to important stages in our app's development ...
-> Use the REPL to practice and discovery functionality quickly!
+> Use the REPL to practice and discover functionality quickly!

 1. Hello World
 2. Routing (`1.60` — `1.6.6`)